paddymul/buckaroo/docs/source/articles/pluggable.rst

     I'm still figuring out how to toggle through different cleanings.
 I'm worried about modifying the default columns.
 I guess I can make the returned cleaning instructions do a column rename by convention. so for the above cleaning instruction first copy the original column name to "_orig"

 summary_stats_set
-    a list of which rows from summary stats to display
+    a list of which rows from summary stats to display.
+Currently only the last added summary_stats_set is used

 multiple column_orderings and summary_stats_facts can be added.
 Then the UI allows the user to toggle through the different column orderings to see the view of the table they want.